Profile: Qatar Emir, Sheikh Tamim bin Hamad Al Thani

 Nevertheless, under Sheikh Tamim's rule Qatar is expected to continue on the path set by his father, with his mother, Mozah bint Nasser Al Missned, remaining one of the key driving forces in the country's politics.

-Taking over from Sheikh Hamad, whose 18-year rule was marked by the emergence of Qatar as an influential player on both the Gulf and world stage, Sheikh Tamim's elevation to emir marks the confirmation of the Al Thani dynasty's grip on power in Qatar.
+Taking over from his father, whose 18-year rule was marked by the emergence of Qatar as an influential player on both the Gulf and world stage, Sheikh Tamim's elevation to emir marks the confirmation of the Al Thani dynasty's grip on power in Qatar.

 Al Thani family members hold many key posts in the country's government, and the smooth transition to a new emir underlines a desire for stability in an unpredictable region.

-Qatar became an influential regional player under the rule of Sheikh Hamad, backing the Arab Spring revolutions and siding with rebels fighting against authoritarian governments in Syria and Libya.
+Qatar became an influential regional player under the rule of Sheikh Hamad bin Khalifa, backing the Arab Spring revolutions and siding with rebels fighting against authoritarian governments in Syria and Libya.

 It is also home to the Al-Jazeera TV channel and it has won the right to host the 2022 football World Cup.Sports figure